-Example One: A pension fund is charged with the management of a total fund to benefit retired policemen and firemen according to an investment mandate and guidelines set forth by the supervising legislative body, which is the only total fund under management.
+Example One: A pension fund is charged with the management of a total fund to benefit retired police officers and firefighters according to an investment mandate and guidelines set forth by the supervising legislative body, which is the only total fund under management.
 The total fund is made up of eight underlying portfolios, each representing a different strategy: large-cap equity, mid-cap equity, small-cap equity, international equity, long-duration fixed income, real estate, private equity, and investable cash.
-In this case, there is one multi-asset class investment mandate and therefore one required composite, which contains the one total fund that has eight underlying portfolios.
+In this case, there is one multi-asset-class investment mandate and, therefore, one required composite, which contains the one total fund that has eight underlying portfolios.

-Example Two: A pension fund is charged with the management of two separate total funds: Fund A to benefit retired policemen and firemen, and Fund B to benefit retired teachers.
+Example Two: A pension fund is charged with the management of two separate total funds: Fund A to benefit retired police officers and firefighters and Fund B to benefit retired teachers.
 The supervising legislative body has established the same investment mandate and guidelines for each fund, and the funds are managed with the same strategies.
 In this case, there are either two required composites where one contains Total Fund A and the other one contains Total Fund B, or there is one required composite that contains both Total Fund A and Total Fund B.

-Example Three: A pension fund is charged with the management of two separate total funds: Fund C to benefit retired policemen and firemen and Fund D to benefit retired teachers.
+Example Three: A pension fund is charged with the management of two separate total funds: Fund C to benefit retired police officers and firefighters and Fund D to benefit retired teachers.
 The supervising legislative body has established a different investment mandate for each total fund.
-In this case, there are two separate investment mandates and therefore two required composites, one of which includes Total Fund C and the other Total Fund D.
+In this case, there are two separate investment mandates and, therefore, two required composites, one of which includes Total Fund C and the other Total Fund D.